 A 30 day photography challenge is perfect for anyone who wants to grow as a photographer and who is looking for some new ideas for photography subjects.

 In my photography courses, I encourage my students to practice coming into the present moment and following their curiosity to find their subject, and I still recommend this as a way to develop your eye and strengthen your intuition.
 You can learn more here.

 However a 30 day photography challenge will get you out of your comfort zone and you’ll likely encounter some brand new subjects!
-I created this photo challenge to work with ANY camera, even your phone camera, not just SLRs.
+I created the photo challenge to work with ANY camera, even your phone camera, not just SLRs.

 30 Day Photograph Challenge